Mission statement

 Phases

-The law requires an asset owner to take all reasonable steps to prevent spills and their consequences (duty of care).
+The law mandates that asset owners take all reasonable measures to prevent spills and mitigate their consequences, fulfilling their duty of care.

 Standardization